 The field of sunflowers is absolutely huge.
 I mean huge.
 There are literally millions of sunflowers with both walking trails for easy access and mazes cut through the sunflowers.
 We loved getting right into the field though a word of warning, there are bees everywhere obviously.
-We took a pram for Evelyn so those with families, if its dry, it is perfectly doable though sometimes it will be a tight squeeze.
+Last year we took a pram for Evelyn so those with families, if its dry, it is perfectly doable though sometimes it will be a tight squeeze.

 Around the field there are plenty of photo opportunities with even a raised platform offering incredible views back towards East Grange Farm’s main buildings.
 You can pick up a quiz sheet when you enter too and apparently there are questions dotted around the field but we didn’t actually spot any for some reason.